Doreen Nabwire: Managerial career

 After retiring from playing football, Nabwire continued her involvement in football.
-She worked as a coach, whilst working with NGOs to improve women's football in Kenya.
+She worked as a coach, while working with NGOs to improve women's football in Kenya.
 She also worked with a Premier League team.

-From 2010 to 2011, whilst playing for FC Zwolle, she obtained the UEFA-C coaching license at the Landstede Sportcentrum in Zwolle.
+From 2010 to 2011, while playing for FC Zwolle, she obtained the UEFA-C coaching license at the Landstede Sportcentrum in Zwolle.
 After returning to Kenya from the Netherlands, she became a trainer at the Nairobi-based National Youth Talent Academy.
 Nabwire also worked as a Player-coach specifically as an assistant coach for Matuu FC, which he helped in securing the 2012 Kenyan Women's Premier League.
 In March 2013, she left Matuu and worked as a trainer of FKF Girls Premier League club MOYAS Ladies.

 Since 2016 she has been the team manager of the Kenyan women's national team Harambee Starlets, which qualified for the finals of the Africa Cup for the first time in April 2016.
-She currently holds the CAF B License after under going the CAF training course in September 2020 in Kenya.
+She currently holds the CAF B License after undergoing the CAF training course in September 2020 in Kenya.